Gradient Descent in Machine Learning: Python Examples

 As a summary, you learned the concepts of Gradient Descent along with some of the following aspects:

-• Gradient descent algorithm is an optimization algorithm which is used to minimise the objective function.
+- The gradient descent algorithm is an optimization algorithm that is used to minimize the objective function.
+In case of machine learning, the objective function is called cost or loss function.

-• In case of multiple dimension, gradient of function at any point can be calculated as the partial derivative of the function a that point against different dimensions.
+- In the case of multiple dimensions, the gradient of the function at any point can be calculated as the partial derivative of the function that points against different dimensions.

-• Gradient descent represents the opposite direction of gradient.
-Gradient of a function at any point represents direction of steepest ascent of the function at that point.
+- Gradient descent represents the opposite direction of the gradient.
+The gradient of a function at any point represents the direction of the steepest ascent of the function at that point.

-• Batch gradient descent is updating the weights after all the training examples are processed.
+- Batch gradient descent represents updating the weights after all the training examples are processed.
 Stochastic gradient descent is about updating the weights based on each training data or a small group of training data.